Altoc/homehub/README.md

 # homehub
+# NOTE: This version of HomeHub is deprecated, and being rebuilt with different technologies.
 Home Hub is a home life management system that I am currently developing Management features so far include:
 - grocery list management